aditigoyal779/sql-retail_sales_project/README.md

 **Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`
+**Database**: `retail_sales_db'

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+A beginner-level PostgreSQL project focused on analyzing retail sales data.
+The project covers data exploration, aggregation, and analytical queries to derive business insights.
+It was built as a learning exercise and extended with original queries to strengthen practical SQL skills.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+The objective of this project is to gain hands-on experience with PostgreSQL by analyzing a retail sales dataset using SQL.
+This project aims to strengthen foundational SQL skills such as data querying, filtering, aggregation, grouping, and basic analysis.
+By working on this project, the goal is to understand how SQL is used to answer real-world business questions related to sales performance, customer behavior, and time-based trends.
+The project also focuses on building confidence in writing efficient SQL queries and interpreting the results for data-driven insights.

 ## Project Structure

 ### 1. Database Setup

-- **Database Creation**: The project starts by creating a database named `p1_retail_db`.
+The project starts by creating a database named `retail_sales_db`.
-- **Table Creation**: A table named `retail_sales` is created to store the sales data.
+A table named `retail_sales` is created to store the sales data.
 The table structure includes columns for transaction ID, sale date, sale time, customer ID, gender, age, product category, quantity sold, price per unit, cost of goods sold (COGS), and total sale amount.

 ```sql
 CREATE DATABASE p1_retail_db;